Kramin42/Kramell/dieselrobin/rules.md

 	$signup <team>
 	$signup "DON'T LABEL ME"

-When the combos have been assigned, assign a combo and starting player to an account with:
+When the combos have been assigned, each player must assign the combo they want to start on to an allcaps account with:

-	$assign <combo> <account> <player>
+	$assign <combo> <account>
-	$assign DEMo DEEPELFMONK Kramin
+	$assign DEMo DEEPELFMONK

-If the player is omitted it will use the name of the player who issued the command.

 ### Combo Selection